knaaptime/pysal-scipy20/README.md

 ## Obtaining Workshop Materials

+**To get started immediately without installing or downloading anything, click the *"Launch Binder"* button at the top of this page**

+---
 If you are familiar with GitHub, you should clone or fork this GitHub repository to a specific directory.
 Cloning can be done by:

 ``` bash